The 7 feasts in the bible

 Do you know them?

-But in short, the Bible is 66 books with a story that cannot be divided, even though it is called the Old Testament and the New Testament, they are together 1 story that leads us to Jesus!
+The Bible is 66 books with a story that cannot be divided, even though it is called the Old Testament and the New Testament, they are together 1 story that leads us to Jesus!

 Together and in the order the Feasts are put, they tell one story, a story about God and his sinful people who gave and redeemed us through Jesus our Savior, made us a new creation and filled us with his Holy Spirit, still waiting for the Messiah to return again, a reunion between the bride and bridegroom, God and his redeemed people in the new Creation.